dsacramone/redux-map-bind-actioncreator/README.md

 we should be good to go.
 You now have "actions", and "state", all wrapped up nicely for you and no need to have 2 small functions and includes (at top) on each page.

+Please NOTE: This code assumes you have multiple reducers AND you either want to include all of these stores, or just a particular one(or many).

  <pre><code>
 So, in short - the goals is to reduce the boilerplate of "mapStateToProps" and "mapDispatchToProps".
 If you have these two functions for a file, or two.
 No worries.
 But, what if you have 3+ files, that all use this same boilerplate code?